3 Employee Reward and Recognition Trends for 2023

 Those who have been paying attention know that technology plays a crucial role in gig work.
 This applies equally to direct selling orgs and large gig platforms – consultants have come to expect easy-to-use technology that adapts to them, rather than the reverse.

 Partly this is a consequence of platforms like Uber changing expectations with their mobile apps.
 But it’s also a result of the growth of gig work itself.
-The gig economy is expected to grow to $455 billion in 2022, over twice its size in 2018, and technology helps consultants and contractors deal with an abundance of opportunities that by nature require them to always be on the go.
+Gig economy growth is expected to reach $455 billion in 2022, over twice its size in 2018, and technology helps consultants and contractors deal with an abundance of opportunities that by nature require them to always be on the go.

 Now that inflation is top of mind for many, it is going to be even more important to have technology that meets them where they are – that provides a simplified experience.
 At a chaotic, anxious time, folks want technology that makes it easier to make money, that feels like it works for their benefit.

 For too long consultants, contractors, and distributors have been burdened with inhospitable technology and multiple, poorly integrated systems.
-Stand out in 2023 with performance enablement technology that feels truly modern and digital.
+Stand out in 2023 with performance enablement technology that feels truly modern and digital, and that even makes training fun.
 That’s going to be crucial.

 2. Company Empathy Will Increase in Importance (Case in Point: Gas)

-Not only is inflation projected to rise 6.7% for all of 2022, according to the United Nations, but fuel prices are also a factor.
-It’s no secret that gas prices are up worldwide for a confluence of different reasons – according to the Associated Press, these factors include Russia’s invasion of Ukraine and America’s depleted capacity to refine oil into gas.
+Not only is inflation projected to continue being too high for the average consumer, but fuel prices are also a factor.
+It’s no secret that gas prices are up worldwide for a confluence of different reasons – hese factors include Russia’s invasion of Ukraine and America’s depleted capacity to refine oil into gas.

-As fuel prices increase, gig workers are going to get hit.
+As fuel prices stay uncomfortably high, gig workers are going to get hit.
 Many consultants, contractors, and distributors use cars to get around and make money – everyone from Uber drivers to cookware distributors who need to drive to a product demo.

 Though there’s not much you can do about higher gas prices, you can show up – and show the workforce that you care.